Chidubem-Degaulle-Orazulike/RSA_Encryption/README.md

 # RSA_Encryption
-An interactive Java-based software prototype demonstrating RSA encryption, featuring key generation, message encryption/decryption, and testing for system vulnerabilities.
+An interactive Java-based software prototype in a group demonstrating RSA encryption, featuring key generation, message encryption/decryption, and testing for system vulnerabilities.